futpix/caravans-in-australia/content/review/894-Paramount-Caravans-Duet-15-foot-6---20-foot-.md

   ogtitle: "Should I buy Duet 15'6 - 20' by Paramount Caravans?"
   ogdescription: "The Paramount Caravans Duet 15'6 - 20' is classed as Optional Off Road, and sleeps 2-5 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Optional Bathroom + Toilet."
 categories: ["Paramount Caravans"]
-tags: ["Sleeps 2-5", "Unknown Size", "Optional Off Road", "Optional Bathroom + Toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2-5", "Unknown Size", "Optional Off Road", "Optional Bathroom + Toilet", "Pop top", "Price Unknown", "Australian made"]
 totalLength: "Various"
 bodyLength: ""
 totalHeight: ""